Chester County Hospital Can Help You Schedule Your Mammogram.

 Treatment and Consultation

-Once a diagnosis of cancer is determined, our Breast Care Coordinators assist patients in scheduling an appointment with our Penn Women's Specialty Center.
-Here, they will meet with one of our breast surgeons to determine the best course of treatment.
+Once a diagnosis of cancer is determined, our Breast Care Coordinator assists patients in scheduling an appointment with our Women's Specialty Center.
+Here, they will meet with one of our Breast Surgeons to determine the best course of treatment.
 Options can include surgery, radiation, chemotherapy, and hormonal therapy.
 Our medical oncologists and radiation oncologists on staff work closely with our breast surgeons, Breast Care Coordinator and your primary care physician to collaboratively facilitate your treatment.
-The full continuum of care supports the patient not only through diagnosis and treatment, but continues through recovery, management and ongoing support and education.
+Our full continuum of care supports the patient not only through diagnosis and treatment, but continues through recovery, management and ongoing support and education.

 Cancer Conference and Breast Conference

-- Our breast health program is fully accredited by the National Accreditation Program for Breast Centers (NAPBC), acknowledging our firm commitment to offer our patients every significant advantage in their battle against breast disease.
+The Breast Health Program at Chester County Hospital is fully accredited by the National Accreditation Program for Breast Centers (NAPBC).
+This is a program administered by the American College of Surgeons that acknowledges our firm commitment to offer our patients every significant advantage in their battle against breast disease.